 The FreeRTOS operating system supports the parallel processing of independent tasks.

-An assignment of specific parts of code to a specific core is accomplished by creating tasks.
+An assignment of specific parts of code to a particular core is accomplished by creating tasks.
 When creating a task, it can be chosen in which core it will run and its priority.
 Priority values start at 0, in which 0 is the lowest priority.
 The processor will run the tasks with higher priority first.

 Five tasks running on different cores will be created: Tasks 1, 3 and 5 run on core 1; Tasks 2 and 4 run on core 0.